Old town

 Project description:

-Society is ageing - worldwide, but also in Germany, the proportion of older people is continuously increasing.
-At the same time, old age is a long phase of life: while many people remain active and independent for a long time, the need for support and care often increases with age.
-These demographic changes pose challenges for cities and municipalities - particularly in the areas of prevention, care and social participation.
+Society is ageing – the proportion of older people is rising steadily, both worldwide and in Germany.
+At the same time, old age is a long phase of life: whilst many people remain active and independent for a long time, the need for support and care often increases with age.
+These demographic changes present challenges for cities and local authorities – particularly in the areas of prevention, care provision and social participation.

-A central task of municipal health and care planning is to design urban spaces in such a way that they promote active and good ageing by optimising health, supporting social participation and enabling well-being in old age.
+A key task of local health and care planning is to design urban spaces in such a way that they promote active and healthy ageing by optimising health, supporting social participation and enabling well-being in old age.

-Although age-friendliness measures are already being implemented in many places, older people are often still addressed as a homogeneous group.
-In reality, however, their needs differ greatly - depending on their stage of life, state of health, housing situation or social resources.
+Although measures to make towns and cities age-friendly are already being implemented in many places, older people are still frequently treated as a homogeneous group.
+In reality, however, their needs vary greatly – depending on their stage of life, state of health, housing situation or social resources.
 This is where our project comes in.

-Using a combination of document analyses of demographic strategies and the participatory photovoice method, the study examines how older people in Oldenburg experience their everyday lives, what barriers they perceive and what resources are available to them.
-The perspectives gained are analysed in depth in interviews and then discussed in a focus group together with people from administration, planning and civil society.
-The aim is to develop evidence-based impulses for differentiated, life-phase-orientated and preventative urban development.
+Through a combination of document analysis of demographic strategies and the participatory Photovoice method, the study examines how older people in Oldenburg experience their everyday lives, what barriers they perceive and what resources are available to them.
+The perspectives gained are explored in greater depth through interviews and subsequently discussed in a focus group together with representatives from local government, planning bodies and civil society.
+The aim is to develop evidence-based recommendations for a nuanced, life-stage-oriented and prevention-focused approach to urban development.

-The project builds on the "Age-friendly Oldenburg" project, which surveyed over 900 people over the age of 65 about their views on the city in 2024.
-Both projects are part of the strategic cooperation between the City of Oldenburg and the Department of Prevention and Rehabilitation Research at the University of Oldenburg.
+The project builds on the‘Age-Friendly Oldenburg’project, which in 2024 surveyed over 900 people aged 65 and over about their views on the city.
+Both projects form part of the strategic collaboration between the City of Oldenburg and the Department of Prevention and Rehabilitation Research at the University of Oldenburg.